 V.I.P.S. is a volunteer citizen service operated by the Draper City Police Department.
 V.I.P.S. are highly-trained individuals who act as an extra set of eyes and ears for the Police Department performing Mobile Neighborhood Watch duties.
 They report suspicious activity and help with community-oriented policing functions such as setting up speed radar trailers and patrols in Corner Canyon.
 Volunteers are expected to work eight hours a month.

 After training, volunteers may be assigned to conduct mobile Neighborhood Watch patrols in a designated V.I.P.S. vehicle, bicycle, or on foot.
-Volunteers will work in teams of two.
+Volunteers will work in teams of two, and do not perform law enforcement duties.

 - Observe and report crimes or suspicious activities to officers while on patrol shifts